"When two people decide to get a divorce, it isn't a sign that they "don't understand" one another, but a sign that they have, at last, begun to."

 ADR is the most sensible approach to uncouple a relationship especially when your situation involves psychological problems, alcohol or drug abuse, or children with special needs (ADHD, ASD, PDD, or LD).

-You can have an uncontested judgment of dissolution or legal separation entered by the Court in 60 days or less, even though California has a waiting period of six months before a divorce is granted. ou qualify for an uncontested divorce if you and your spouse agree on the important issues: (1) Division of Property, (2) Child Custody and Timesharing, and (3) Support.
-Flat fee starts at $990.
+You can have an uncontested judgment of dissolution or legal separation filed with the Court in 60 days or less, even though California has a waiting period of six months before a divorce is granted.
+You may qualify for an uncontested divorce if you and your spouse agree on the important issues: (1) Division of Property, (2) Child Custody and Timesharing, and (3) Support.
 Ask if your situation qualifies.

-Mediation offers the opportunity to uncouple and preserve an operating relationship.
-Mediation resolves disputes through cooperative dialog.
-You are guided to identify the issues and brainstorm solutions that work best for you and your family.
+Mediation and Facilitation offers the opportunity to uncouple, resolve disputes through cooperative dialog, and preserve an operating relationship.
+You are guided to identify the issues and to brainstorm solutions that work best for you and your family.
 A future-oriented solution-focused approach facilitates problem solving enabling you to find areas of common ground for the property division, child custody, and financial support.